Steve C. Wang: Outreach

 In Summer 2018, Zoey Werbin '17 and I created an activity on ocean acidification for Science for Kids, an HHMI-supported summer science program run in collaboration with the Chester Children's Chorus.
 Science for Kids provides hands-on activities and labs for children from Chester-Upland schools, an underserved district near Swarthmore.
 We worked with Jocelyne Noveral's Science 3 (Biology) class.
 Students learned how carbon emissions cause oceans to acidify and discovered the effects of acidification on carbonate shells.

-Through the Skype a Scientist program, I chatted with Ms. Mathiesen's 6th grade class from Hillside Elementary School in West Des Moines, Iowa, and Ms. Zeran's 7th grade class at Fulton K-8 School in San Diego, California.
+Through the Skype a Scientist program, I chatted with Ms. Mathiesen's 6th grade class from Hillside Elementary School in West Des Moines, Iowa; Ms. Zeran's 7th grade class (left) at Fulton K-8 School in San Diego, California; and Ms. Brandt's 7th grade class (right) at Vancouver Christian School in Vancouver, British Columbia.

 Strath Haven High School Statistics Fair (Spring 2016)